rbrt-s/snips-todoist-shopping-list/README.md

     - [ ] Use stemming to handle fuzzyness
 - [ ] `getShoppingItems`: Handle Intent to read out the shopping list
     - [x] Use REST API initially
+    - [ ] Offer to add something in the end
     - [ ] Use Sync API to keep track of list locally
 - [ ] `removeShoppingItem`: Handle Intent to remove any existing Shopping Item
     - [x] Remove exact match/ignorecase